ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     $ bal new sending-a-message-to-a-service
     ```

-2. Remove the generated content in the `main.bal` file and open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.
+2. Remove the generated content in the `main.bal` file, open the diagram view in VS Code.

     ![Open diagram view](/learn/images/integration-tutorials/sending-a-message-to-a-service/open_diagram_view.gif)